arturkulig/js-book/md/flow/index.md

-# You can define what lines are executed
+# Define what lines are executed

 [#](./block.md)
 [#](./conditional/index.md)